LUCKYS1NGHH/ChillPill-Shell/README.md

 ---

 ### Dependencies

 > [!NOTE]
-> ChillPill-Shell is in its initial release and has only been tested on **Arch Linux + Hyprland**.
+> Currently it's initial release.
-> Other distros/compositors may work but are unsupported for now.
+> Tested only on **Arch Linux** + **Hyprland**. other setups unsupported for now.
-> All listed packages are available in the Arch repos/AUR; other distro users will need to
+> Packages listed are Arch/AUR names - grab equivalents from your own package manager.
-> install the equivalents from their own package manager (most are likely already installed like cliphist and brightnessctl).
+> Also few packages like `brightnessctl` and `cliphist` are likely already installed.

 - [cliphist](https://github.com/sentriz/cliphist)
 - [nusgmon](https://github.com/LUCKYS1NGHH/nusgmon) (AUR package. non-Arch users can use the setup script instead)